 Therefore, take the time to write an initial chorus idea and then write some more!
 The best way to get writing music is to simply write music, so try to stay positive and enjoy the process.
 Don't forget that there are many ways to approach song and chorus writing as well.

-You might've written with a melody first this time, but next time you may start out with a strong lyric, or sick bassline.
+You might've written a melody first this time, but next time you may start out with a strong lyric, or a sick bassline.
 Trust the freedom of flexibility and see where the songwriting process takes you.

 Tips And Tricks For Writing Strong Choruses

 Are you struggling to write a strong song chorus?
 Here are a couple of tips to beat writer's block to craft better choruses.

 Writing a strong chorus is a skill that needs to be practiced.
 Remember, writing great choruses can be a numbers game.
 For every good chorus, you might have 5 or more poor ones.
 The key is to stay motivated and continue writing so that you can get to that stronger chorus melody.

 Try to stay motivated and write multiple chorus lines for a song you plan on releasing.
 You'll probably find that some options fit better than others.
 It's also a good idea to seek out feedback from musicians and music lovers in your community.
 Don't forget that even if you don't end up using a chorus, it's not a waste!
 Taking the time to write lyrics and melodies is the best way to learn how to craft killer choruses.

 You probably won't become an amazing songwriter overnight.
 However, if you make a habit out of making chorus melody drafts on a regular basis, you'll find that the whole process will get a lot easier.
 Practice different methods of creating chorus: You could try coming up with one utilizing music theory, make another from pure inspiration, and start with the lyrics for another song.